cprieto/roboblog/content/2017-11-25-docker-build-and-proxies.md

 ```

 Done! now I can keep a local cache with pip packages, docker images (from pull) and [Alpine Linux](https://alpinelinux.org/) packages :) [well, or get a faster connection that is]

+**NOTE**: Somebody will see the Dockerfile and point me out to use `ENV` instead of `ARG`, I will disagree. `ARG` are just optional arguments passed at build time, we don't need this settings at runtime.
+We avoid setting the variables directly because if we do that our image won't be portable.